 - Social Well-being:

-Our environment shapes our health and influences our social well-being.
+The role of a healthy environment in our lives influences our social well-being, underscoring the urgent need to prioritize the role of a healthy environment in our lives.
 Safe and accessible environments for recreation and social interaction promote positive outcomes, whereas; polluted or unsafe environments lead to social isolation and other problems.

 Understanding the invisible link between environment and health underscores the importance of environmental stewardship on the part of us by resorting to responsible practices for protecting our well-being.
 It is a fact that our environment shapes our health in profound ways, impacting everything from the air we breathe to the water we drink.
 Hence, protecting the environment is not just an ecological concern, but also a personal health priority.
 Here are some ways individuals and communities can take meaningful action: